What is Branch Banking? | Working, Guide, Pros and Cons

 Branch Banking is a very successful banking method.
 In everyday life, millions of customers are using this way of banking.
 Here are some advantages associated with branch banking.

-1. Size: With multiple branches, branch banking systems serve a large number of customers.
+1. Size: With multiple branches, branch banking systems serve many customers.

 2. Diversity: Most branch banking systems reduce the risk by diversifying their investment portfolio.

-3. Stability: Branch banking systems are extremely resilient against the financial crisis and recession.
+3. Stability: Branch banking systems are extremely resilient against financial crises and recessions.

-4. Customer Base: A large number of customers use branch banking in daily life.
+4. Customer Base: Many customers use branch banking in daily life.

 5. Supervision: All branch banks are supervised by the central bank, which reduces corruption.

-6. Financial ability: These banks can grant big loans to individual and business entity.
+6. Financial ability: These banks can grant individuals and business entities big loans.

 Disadvantages of Branch Banking

-Due to its big size, branch banking is not very efficient and it has to face a few challenges.
+Due to its big size, branch banking is inefficient and has to face a few challenges.
 Here are some disadvantages associated with the branch banking system.

-1. Mismanagement: Without proper supervision, branch banking can suffer from mismanagement and financial litigation.
+1. Mismanagement: Branch banking can suffer from mismanagement and financial litigation without proper supervision.

-2. Less Personal Contact: Here the employees do not make personal contact with the customer and fail to understand their financial needs.
+2. Less Personal Contact: The employees do not make personal contact with the customer and fail to understand their financial needs.

-3. High operating expenses: Branch banking system is required to employ many people and run on high operating expenses.
+3. High operating expenses: The branch banking system is required to employ many people and run on high operating expenses.

 References